KodoPengin/GameIndustry-hosts-Template/README.md

 # Special features:
 - Entries for over 1300 games
 - Over 25000 lines
+- Up to date
-- Entries for Software, websites and IOT
+- Entries for Software, games, websites and IOT
 - Modular design
 - All entries are categorized by Product names, Publisher & company name
 - Comments and additional information for several entries